Tutorial - Making a Test Recording

 Step 3: Adjust the level

 You want the meter to get close to the right-hand edge without hitting it during the loudest parts (-6 dB is a good target (or 0.5 if you have your meters set to linear rather than dB).

 Note that if you are using a USB microphone or USB adapter the recording volume control may have no effect or may be grayed out and set to maximum.
-If you cannot get a "good" reading on the recording meter (doesn't get close to the right edge - too quiet; or goes all the way to the right edge - too loud), go back to your system sound control panel and adjust the volume there.
+If you cannot get a "good" reading on the recording meter (does not get close to the right edge - too quiet; or goes all the way to the right edge - too loud), go back to your system sound control panel and adjust the volume there.

 Step 4: Test recording